 SPR's : 3D Xpoint Memory, created by Intel and Micron, is claimed to be 1000 times faster than modern SSDs.
 It could be used to replace both a computer’s RAM and its SSD.
 Intel 3D Xpoint Memory has more endurance compared to its competitors and it’s already in production.

-Today, Intel and Micron announced that they have developed a new method to store data that is denser, faster, and tougher than its competitors like solid state drives.
+announced that they have developed a new method to store data that is denser, faster, and tougher than its competitors like solid state drives.
 This new 3D Xpoint memory (pronounced cross-point) is already in the production.
 The company announced that this new category of non-volatile storage is 1,000 times faster than the currently used NAND architecture used in SSDs and memory cards.

 This new class of memory can be used both as non-volatile as well as system memory.
 Intel 3D Xpoint Memory can be used to replace both a computer’s SSD and its RAM.
 These new memory chips could be used to increase the performance of basically all devices- cell phones, laptops, supercomputers– and everything.